Are you looking for the best free eCommerce platform to build your online store? Well, you are in the right place.

 Yes, free eCommerce platforms are not exactly FREE!

-Let’s talk about them and then you decide what’s better for you –
+Let’s talk about them, and then you decide what’s better for you –

-Advantages of free eCommerce platforms-
+Pros of free eCommerce platforms-

-- Open source solutions usually come with unique features earlier than the paid platforms because they are continually being developed and improved by the community.
+- Open source solutions usually come with unique features earlier than paid platforms because they are continually being developed and improved by the community.

-Disadvantages of free ecommerce platforms –
+Cons of free eCommerce platforms –

 - You don’t get customer support.
 So, you have to rely on the community for help.